HankB/Linux_ZFS_Root/Debian/README.md

 ## Limitations

 * The script requires interaction.
 Some commands could probably be fully automated but at present it is necessary to acknowledge a popup regarding the ZFS license.
-Be especially careful when typing the pass phrase as if the two dont match, the install fails.
+Be especially careful when typing the pass phrase as if the two don't match, the install fails.

 ## Motivation